rovanni/rovanni/README.md

 # 👋 Hello, I'm Luciano Rovanni do Nascimento!
 **Welcome to my GitHub profile!** ✨

-💡 Passionate about technology, education, and innovation, I turn ideas into digital solutions and share knowledge to inspire future professionals in the field.
+💡 I'm passionate about technology, education, and innovation.
+I transform ideas into digital solutions and share knowledge to inspire future professionals in the field.

 ---